eenblam/peekapp/README.md

 peekapp -l out.log -i ips_that_should_be_reserved.cfg pcap oldtraffic.pcap
 ```

+### Configuration
+TODO Different configuration file for each traffic type,
+with the exception of port scan detection

+Note that arbitrary byte sequences may be used when specifying
+a configuration file listing payload signatures.
+Nonprintable characters must be specified via their two-digit hex encoding,
+and must comply with Python specification PEP 223.
+In short, record the two-digit hex number `HH` as `\xHH`.

 ## Report
 ### Decision Process & Design
 My entire networking background consists of what I've learned in the course